Attendance Line: 403-281-3366 press 1

 Attendance Awareness Policy

-On or before the third absence in a course the teacher shall discuss attendance with the student, outlining expectations and future actions.
+- On or before the third absence/late in a course the teacher shall discuss attendance with the student, outlining expectations and future actions.

-On or about the fifth absence in a course the teacher shall contact home by email and/or phone to inform students under the age of 18 of absences, and discuss the effect of irregular attendance on achievement.
+- On or about the fifth absence/late in a course the teacher shall contact home by email and/or phone to inform students under the age of 18 of absences and discuss the effect of irregular attendance on achievement.
+Teachers and Admin will log the communication in PowerSchool Log Entries.

-On or about the tenth absence in a course a referral will be sent to administration, outlining contacts with student and home.
+- On or about the tenth absence/late in a course a referral will be sent to administration, outlining contacts with student and home.
+Communication will be logged in PowerSchool Log Entries.

-If student attendance and tardiness continues to be a problem, a number of administrative initiatives will be taken, such as conferences with parents, attendance improvement plans, and even course withdrawals are all possible options.
+- If student attendance and tardiness continues to be a problem, a number of administrative initiatives may be taken, such as conferences with parents, attendance improvement plans, and even course withdrawals are all possible options.

 Senior High School course content is extensive, rigorous, and fast paced.
 Vacations during the school year are strongly discouraged; however, should parents/guardians wish to remove students from class for vacation, students are required to complete an Extended Absence Form (available in the main office).
 A minimum of 3 weeks’ notice in advance of the absence is required and such absences are “unexcused.”
 Extended leaves of absence should not be planned during the final examination periods.
 Note: The Education Act defines explained absences as sickness, religious holidays, school suspension, or expulsion from school.